Kylie Jenner Bursts Out Of Soaking Wet Red Bra In Close-Up ‘Playboy’ Pic Blowing Instagram’s Mind

 Kylie Jenner’s cleavage is driving Instagram wild.
-The Keeping Up With The Kardashians star has been putting her curves on display for famous magazine Playboy, per The Inquisitr, with a photo of the 22-year-old naked with boyfriend Travis Scott already sending fans into somewhat of a meltdown.
-While that snap delivered Kylie nude in a cowboy hat, today’s content has proven just as racy – if a little more covered up.
+The Keeping Up with the Kardashians star has been putting her curves on display for famous magazine Playboy, per The Inquisitr, with a photo of the 22-year-old naked with boyfriend Travis Scott already sending fans into somewhat of a meltdown.
+While that snap delivered Kylie nude in a cowboy hat, today’s content has proven just as racy, but a little more covered up.

 Kylie’s photo today came as a close-up.
-The makeup mogul hadn’t shown her face, but she’d offered her fans plenty to look at.
+The makeup mogul hadn’t shown her face, but she offered her fans plenty to look at.
 The star appeared in soaking wet and red lingerie, with her cleavage spilling out of a sexy and lacy bra.
 The mother of one’s chest was also bathed in natural sunlight, with the rays and water droplets likely further drawing the eye.
 Hints of matching panties were visible as Kylie appeared to stand outdoors.
-The image made plenty of references to Playboy – the magazine’s name was printed in white across the top of the photo, with Kylie also seen wearing the magazine’s famous bunny logo in necklace form.
+The image made plenty of references to Playboy as the magazine’s name was printed in white across the top of the photo.
+Kylie was also seen wearing the magazine’s famous bunny logo in necklace form.

 Kylie’s caption mentioned Travis, the magazine, plus her photographer.

-Instagram seems to have exploded – and in very little time.
-Kylie’s photo managed to rack up over 500,000 likes in under ten minutes.
+Instagram seems to have exploded, and in very little time.
+Kylie’s photo managed to rack up over 500,000 likes in under 10 minutes.
 The same time frame brought over 3,200 fans into the post’s comments section.

 “Iconic calling it now,” one fan wrote.